 To configure the virtual machine you want to use to capture mirrored traffic

-- Open the Hyper-V Manager and right-click the machine that you want to use to capture mirrored traffic.
+- Open the Microsoft Hyper-V Manager and right-click the machine that you want to use to capture mirrored traffic.

 - Select Settings.